 Saint Lucia packs a lot into a very small space and does everything with enough enthusiasm to fill a country three times its size.
 The island loves to celebrate and any occasion from Mardi Gras to Christmas is an excuse for music, dancing, cooking and all-welcome partying.
 Saint Lucians are warm and welcoming, delighted to have children making full use of their wild and beautiful home for everything from sailing and diving to rainforest zip-lining and whale watching.

 Direct flights from London to Saint Lucia all year round with flying time of just under nine hours.

 Tropical island, close to the equator with average temperatures of 29˚C. Wettest between June and November but mainly in the mountain rainforests.

-One of the greenest and most mountainous Caribbean islands, Saint Lucia’s ringed by white sand beaches which are all public.
+One of the greenest and most mountainous Caribbean islands, Saint Lucia’s ringed by golden sand beaches which are all public.